-Grazing Period - Eighty-nine percent of survey respondents utilized a May 1 to November 1 grazing season.
+Grazing Period - Seventy-one percent of survey respondents utilized a May 1 to November 1 grazing season.
 A variety of other combinations of arrangements were also stated based upon many influencing factors, but mostly due to amount of rainfall received.

-Stocking Rate - A stocking rate of 8 acres per cow-calf pair was the average of survey participants.
-The range in rate was from 7 to 10 acres per cow-calf pair.
+Stocking Rate - A stocking rate of 7 acres per cow-calf pair was the average of survey participants.
 Cow size and forage availability appear as the most common underlying cause for adjustments in rate.
-A stocking rate of 3.5 acres per calf was indicated for backgrounding or stocker-feeder enterprises.
-In most cases, grazing pressure for 2020 is expected to remain the same.
+In most cases, grazing pressure for 2022 is expected to remain the same.